 The Better Start Quality Development Service (QDS) is a national initiative designed to enhance quality and inclusion in Early Learning and Care (ELC) settings for children from birth to six years old.

-The evaluation was commissioned in 2020 to assess the impact and effectiveness of the QDS from the perspective of all stakeholders, and its adaptability and sustainability over time.
+The evaluation was commissioned by the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) in 2020 to assess the impact and effectiveness of the QDS from the perspective of all stakeholders, and its adaptability and sustainability over time.
 The aim was to offer an overarching evaluation of the initiative, highlighting its strengths, challenges, and potential learning opportunities.

 CES and MIE designed a mixed-methods, multi-stakeholder evaluation to meet the agreed objectives.
 The evaluation included both primary and secondary data analysis and utilised quantitative and qualitative research methods.